raxkson/kisec/Jenkins/README.md

 sudo chown -R 1000:1000 jenkins-volume
 ```

-Get value from stable/jenkins (You must edit some values!!!)
+Get value from stable/jenkins (You must edit some values!!!
+I put the comment in jenkins-value.yaml #edit by raxkson)
 - admin password
 - nodeport
 - liveness time